Windows10User2/Open-PS2-Loader/README.md

 - Homebrews (Apps) in ELF format;
 - HDDs support the HDLoader format.

-It's now the most compatible homebrew loader.
+It's now the most compatible homebrew loader along with Neutrino.

 >[!NOTE]
 OPL is developed continuously - anyone can contribute improvements to the project due to its open-source nature.